metal-stack/mini-lab/README.md

 ## Flavors

-There are two versions, or flavors, of the mini-lab environment which differ in regards to the NOS running on the leaves:
+There are four flavors of the mini-lab environment:

-- `sonic`: runs 2 SONiC switches
+- `sonic`: runs two Community SONiC switches
+- `dell_sonic`: runs two Enterprise SONiC switches with a [locally built vrnetlab image](https://github.com/srl-labs/vrnetlab/tree/master/dell/dell_sonic)
-- `capms`: runs the SONiC flavor but with three instead of two machines (this is used for  [cluster-provider-metal-stack](https://github.com/metal-stack/cluster-api-provider-metal-stack) in order to have dedicated hosts for control plane / worker / firewall)
+- `capms`: runs the `dell_sonic` flavor but with four instead of two machines (this is used for [cluster-provider-metal-stack](https://github.com/metal-stack/cluster-api-provider-metal-stack) in order to have dedicated hosts for control plane / worker / firewall)
-- `gardener`: installs the [Gardener](https://gardener.cloud) in the mini-lab
+- `gardener`: runs the `sonic` flavor and installs the [Gardener](https://gardener.cloud) in the mini-lab

 In order to start specific flavor, you can define the flavor as follows: